Logarithmic Celestial Conformal Field Theory: Log CFT aspects

 Log CFTs obtain their name from logarithms appearing in certain correlation functions.
 However, their defining property is a Jordan block involving two (or more) operators with degenerate scaling dimensions.
-Algebraically, this means one has reducible but indecomposable representations (typically related to so-called ``staggered modules,'' see \cite{Creutzig:2013hma} for a detailed summary).
+Algebraically, this means one has reducible but indecomposable representations (typically related to so-called ``staggered modules,'' see \cite{Creutzig:2013hma}).

-We focus here on the case when there are exactly two operators $t,T$ with degenerate scaling dimensions $(2,0)$ forming a logarithmic pair and assume further that the Virasoro generator $L_0$ cannot be diagonalized, \textit{i.e.}, has a Jordan block
+We focus on the case when there are exactly two operators $t,T$ with degenerate scaling dimensions $(2,0)$ forming a logarithmic pair and assume that the Virasoro generator $L_0$ cannot be diagonalized, \textit{i.e.}, has a Jordan block

 The quantities $|t\rangle$ and $|T\rangle$ are the states associated with the operators $t,T$ via the state-operator correspondence.
-For our purposes, one can think of $T$ as the (holomorphic flux component of the) stress tensor and $t$ as its logarithmic partner.
+For our purposes, $T$ is the stress tensor, and $t$ is its logarithmic partner.

 The above Jordan block structure appears naturally as a resolution of the ``$c=0$ catastrophe'' \cite{Gurarie:1999bp}.
-Since the CCFT is a CFT with vanishing central charge this ``catastrophe'' applies to us, so we briefly review the arguments summarized by Cardy \cite{Cardy:2013rqg}.
-In a generic 2D CFT, the operator product expansion (OPE) of some chiral primary field ${\cal O}_h$ with itself is given by
+Since the CCFT is a CFT with vanishing central charge, this ``catastrophe'' applies to us, so we briefly review the arguments summarized by Cardy \cite{Cardy:2013rqg}.
+In a generic 2D CFT, the operator product expansion (OPE) of some chiral primary field ${\cal O}_h$ with itself

-where $h$ is the conformal weight of the primary and $T$ is the stress tensor.
-(Of course, similar considerations apply to the other chirality but we do not display the corresponding formulas where one just has to put bars on top of the various quantities.)
-In the limit of vanishing $c$ the second term in parentheses is ill-defined unless one of the three conditions listed by Cardy is fulfilled: \begin{enumerate} \item The normalization $a$ vanishes for $c\to 0$. \item The conformal weight $h$ vanishes for $c\to 0$. \item The omitted terms in the ellipsis contain another expression with a pole in $c$ such that both poles cancel and the limit $c\to 0$ can be taken. \end{enumerate} The first two options do not apply in our context.
+involves the conformal weight $h$ of the primary and the stress tensor $T$.\footnote{Similar considerations apply to the other chirality, but we do not display the analogous formulae with bars on top of various quantities.} In the limit of vanishing $c$, the second term in parentheses is ill-defined unless one of the three conditions is fulfilled: \begin{enumerate} \item The normalization $a$ vanishes for $c\to 0$. \item The conformal weight $h$ vanishes for $c\to 0$. \item The omitted terms in the ellipsis contain another expression with a pole in $c$ such that both poles cancel and the limit $c\to 0$ can be taken. \end{enumerate} The first two options do not apply in our context.
 Hence, we elaborate on the third option.
 The OPE expression that includes the additional pole,